Why the Strings Attached to Federal Funds Are Worth It

 Of course, the ARPA funds are much more restrictive than they should have been.
 After all, the one-size-fits-all approach to allocating the funding – based in part on population – overlooks rural communities.
 But there are still “right” ways for every community to take advantage of the funds, whether you agree with how the funds were made available or not.
 Opportunities for funds like these rarely present themselves to local governments, and there’s still plenty of money on the table.

 However, the strings attached to the funds are so burdensome that communities are starting to think that it’s not worth the time.
-To that, I would say that yes, there are a lot of strings attached to the ARPA dollars, but the purpose – the betterment of our communities – is worth the administrative cost.
+To that, we would say that yes, there are a lot of strings attached to the ARPA dollars, but the purpose – the betterment of our communities – is worth the administrative cost.
 Will it take some work?
 Yes.
 Will it be worth it?
 Absolutely.

 As a state, we are at a crossroads.
 The choices we make today will impact our communities for decades in the future.
 Let’s not let our politics stand in the way.
 Consider taking the ARPA funds and use them to make our communities stronger and more vibrant – for ourselves, our children, and for our Indiana home.